NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ### Multilingual Setup \(Optional\)

+#### Standard WildApricot translation file

+EZ Wild Apricot Web Designer can be also be used to enable 2 languages for WildApricot websites.
+EZ Wild Apricot Web Designer does _not_ require you to create any additional site pages or page templates.
+Translations can be applied for any Wild Apricot module without the need to create multiple versions of a page, event, donation form etc. A French translation file is included as sample CSV configuration file.
+It is named `FR-wildapricot-textmanager-config.csv`.
+This file can be edited in Microsoft Excel or another text editor.
+Make sure CSV UTF-8 format is used when saving to preserve any accented or multi-byte characters.

+#### Moving the language switcher button

-To move the Language button from the default location: 1.
-In Admin View, browse to each page template in use.
+To move the Language button from the default location:
+1. In Admin View, browse to each page template in use.
 2. Click Edit, then Gadgets, then drag and drop Custom HTML gadget to where you would like to place the button.
 3. Click Edit code and delete the default “Insert your HTML code here”.
 4. Click Settings button for the new gadget.
 On the left panel, show Advanced and then replace the HTML ID with `languageButton` then Save the template.
 5. Repeat this for each page template.
-5. \(Optional\) Customize the look of the button by applying custom CSS class to the `#languageButton ID` in the WATM configuration file.
+6. \(Optional\) Customize the look of the button by applying custom CSS class to the `#languageButton ID` in the configuration file.

-### Add the translated content
+#### Add the translated content

 The below is an example of adding translated content to a Wild Apricot "Contact" page.